lionelsaxer/Jobs_Data_Analysis_Project/README.md

 - **Python**: Used to futher clean and present the insights to obtain answers for the questions posed.
 - **PostgreSQL**: The data base management system chosen for this project.
 - **Visual Studio Code**: My favorite code editor for analyzing data.
-- **Git & GitHub**: Crucial for version control and sharing scripts and analyses, ensuring collaboration and project tackling.
+- **Git & GitHub**: Crucial for version control and sharing scripts and analyses, ensuring collaboration and project tracking.

 # Analysis
-Each SQL-query for this project tackles one of the questions I have about the data job market.
+Each SQL query for this project tackles one of the questions I have about the data job market.
 Here's how I approach each question:

 ### 1. Average Salary per Role
-To obtain the average salaries for Business Analysts, Data Analysts, and Data Scientists, I filter the data to only include Business Analysts, Data Analysts, and Data Scientists.
+To obtain the average salaries for Business Analysts, Data Analysts, and Data Scientists, I filter the data to only include these roles.
 Moreover, I exclude remote jobs and focus on full-time jobs.

 ```sql
 -- Let's have a look at the different job titles in the data set.